DuNGEOnmassster/DuNGEOnmassster/README.md

 🔭 This is Norman Zheng, a third-year undergraduate student majoring in Artificial Intelligence @ NPU.

 🌱 I study Computer Vision and Machine Learning, I am particularly interested in Visual Generation(especially stochastic probabilistic methods such as GAN & VAE & Diffusion) and Visual Perception.
-My long-term research goal is to bridge the fields of Generation and Perception with general mathematical methods, and build intelligent vision system that can comprehend and generate everything like reality.
+My long-term research goal is to build a human-like intelligent vision system that can comprehend everything and generate reactions like reality.

+🤔 I am learning LLM currently and trying to use LLM for more reliable and fine-tuned vision generative task in my recent paper and project.

 📫 I use Github as a repository for my coursework, projects and source codes for upcoming papers.
 By the way, I enjoy staring and following genius minds(mainly focus on splendid works in AIGC)